bclittleua/BE201-FA24/cfun/README.md

+To make a custom script into an executable command in the linux console, you must copy it to /usr/local/bin and ensure it has permissions to +rwx with chmod.

 #fkill (arg)

 this command searches for an active process named by the arg. fkill b/c i use it to find processes to kill.